 Sweet, salty, gooey, and crunchy.
 This flatbread has a combination of ingredients that are delicious on their own, but when combined, are pure heaven.

 This recipe is an adaptation of a popular menu item from a little brunch place in Little Italy/Portugal in Toronto called Saving Grace.
 It’s been years since I dined there, way before I realized I was gluten-intolerant, but I still remember the brie, pear, walnut and honey on toasted baguette.
-The blend of flavours were so perfect and I wanted to recreate a gluten-free version to enjoy at home.
+The blend of flavours was so perfect and I wanted to recreate a gluten-free version to enjoy at home.
 I’ve made this a flatbread here but this would be great on your favourite gluten-free bread too.
 Bonus, it’s super fast to whip up and fancy enough to be an appetizer, especially when served with a chilled sparkling wine.
 A sweet way to start summer.

-Pear Brie Walnut and Honey Flatbread (makes 1 flatbread)
+Pear Brie Walnut and Honey Flatbread

 - 1 brown rice tortilla from Food for Life